 ♦ The narrative and parenthetical citations give the author(s) name and appear in the body of your paper immediately before or after the information you have used from a source.

-♦ The complete bibliographic reference includes additional publication information about the source and is provided at the end of your paper on the References page.
+♦ The complete reference includes additional publication information about the source and is provided at the end of your paper in the references list.

 It is important to take notes and keep track of where you get ideas and information for your papers.
 The first place to start is with the bibliographic information for your references page.